-For the purpose of programmatically working with tags or extending tags within a custom AEM application, this page describes use of the
+For programmatically working with tags or extending tags within a custom AEM application, this page describes use of the

 For related information regarding tagging, see :